AgileRL/AgileRL/docs/api/wrappers/llm_envs.rst

-To drive a *real external* OpenEnv server (e.g. an env on the HuggingFace Hub), point :class:`~agilerl.llm_envs.RolloutEnv` at its URL; each rollout opens its own ``/ws`` session via :class:`~agilerl.llm_envs.OpenEnvSessionClient` and the server backs it with a fresh env instance, so the server's ``max_concurrent_envs`` must cover ``batch_size * group_size`` sessions plus one for the lazily built eval env.
-If that server exposes an MCP tool, pass ``mcp_tool=`` to :class:`~agilerl.llm_envs.RolloutEnv` / :class:`~agilerl.llm_envs.OpenEnvSessionClient` to make the tool available during rollouts.
+To drive a *real external* OpenEnv server (e.g. an env on the HuggingFace Hub), point :class:`~agilerl.llm_envs.RolloutEnv` at its URL; each rollout opens its own ``/ws`` session via :class:`~agilerl.llm_envs.openenv.OpenEnvSessionClient` and the server backs it with a fresh env instance, so the server's ``max_concurrent_envs`` must cover ``batch_size * group_size`` sessions plus one for the lazily built eval env.
+If that server exposes an MCP tool, pass ``mcp_tool=`` to :class:`~agilerl.llm_envs.RolloutEnv` / :class:`~agilerl.llm_envs.openenv.OpenEnvSessionClient` to make the tool available during rollouts.
 In a run manifest, ``request_timeout_s`` bounds each message at 300 seconds by default; ``0`` disables the bound.